Valkyrie31/Valkyrie31/README.md

 9.1 runs/over, showing how IPL scoring climbed from 8.0 over 17 seasons
 44% of Starbucks India revenue comes from coffee alone

-Final-year CS (AI & ML) student at VIT Bhopal, currently deep in SQL and getting ready for analyst internship season.
+Final-year CS (AI & ML) student at VIT Bhopal.

 ## How I work